IntuitiveHarmony/IntuitiveHarmony/README.md

 <img height='70em' width='100%' src='./images/neonStream.png' />

-# Hello, my name is Jason
+# Hello world, my name is Jason

 | <img width='100em' src='./images/nutAndBolt.png' /> | If I'm not taking something apart to understand how it works, I'm fixing something that I broke while taking it apart to understand how it worked.
 | - | :- |